DataDog/documentation/content/en/tracing/trace_collection/otel_instrumentation/python.md

 ## Configuring OpenTelemetry to use the Datadog Tracer Provider

-1. Add your desired manual OpenTelemetry instrumentation to your Python code following the [OpenTelemetry Python Manual Instrumentation documentation][5].
+1. Add your desired manual OpenTelemetry instrumentation to your Python code following the [OpenTelemetry Python Manual Instrumentation documentation][5]. **Important!** Where those instructions indicate that your code should call the OpenTelemetry SDK, call the Datadog tracing library instead.

 2. Install the python tracer:

     ```